KhiopsML/khiops-doc/docs/api-docs/kdic/text-rules.md

 Only three rules are specific to Text variables:
 [`FromText`](text-rules.md#fromtext), [`ToText`](text-rules.md#totext) and [`TextLoadFile`](text-rules.md#textloadfile),

-As a reminder, Text values are limited to 1,000,000 characters, instead of 1,000 characteres for Categorical values.
+As a reminder, Text values are limited to 1,000,000 characters, instead of 1,000 characters for Categorical values.

 ## FromText